LunaY0Yuki/cs124/docs/design.md

 - If the user hits the Enter key after they finished typing the item name, that item will be saved, and a new item is ready to be edited.
 - If the user uses the filter button and the delete button, the app will no longer have the bug of focusing on the last added item.

+## Lab 3
+We did user testing again and introduce the new sorting and priority features.
+One participant pointed out that the square labels for priority were clear in conveying the information.
+The abbreviation and the color-coding both matched her intuition of what priorities should look like.
+However, she was confused about the sorting icon.
+In our app, the sorting icon is right above the header columns, so first she thought the sorting icon is only for sorting by priority.
+Then, when she clicked on the sort icon, she was initially confused by the iteration.
+Thus, we might consider providing some kind of separation to distinguish the header from the button.
+In addition, when the participant tried to add more items and set more items to have the same priority level, she was confused by the order of the items that have the same priority level.
+She was expecting that after the items are sorted by priority level, the item would get sorted in alphabetical order.
+Thus, we should consider providing secondary sorting in addition to the primary one that the users select.

 # Challenges We Faced
 ## Lab 1